 Funds that are not available to an applicant may also be excluded from the final award calculation.
 Funds are not available to the person or entity if the person does not have legal control of the funds when they are received and are used for a non-duplicative purpose.
 For example, if a homeowner's mortgage requires any insurance proceeds to be applied to reduce the lien balance, then the bank/mortgage holder (not the homeowner) has legal control over those funds.
 Therefore, the homeowner is legally obligated to use insurance proceeds for that purpose and does not have a choice in using them for any other purpose, such as to rehabilitate the house.
 Under these circumstances, insurance proceeds do not reduce assistance eligibility.
 Alternatively, if a disaster-affected homeowner chooses to apply insurance proceeds to reduce an existing mortgage, or requests that the lender demand payment, insurance proceeds reduce the amount of disaster assistance eligibility.
-In addition, if a mortgage requires insurance proceeds to be used for property repairs, those proceeds must be considered assistance to be considered as being in legal control over receiving benefits for a particular purpose.
+In addition, if a mortgage requires insurance proceeds to be used for property repairs, those proceeds must be considered assistance for that purpose.
+A homeowner does not need to possess cash assistance to be considered as being in legal control over receiving benefits for a particular purpose.